atlas-open-data-docs/WoW/content/13TeVPhysicsAnalysisExamples/index.md

 - **three low statistics** analyses with a selection of single top-quarks produced in the single-lepton t-channel, diboson WZ events produced in the tri-lepton final state and diboson ZZ events produced in the fully-leptonic final states.
 These analyses illustrate the statistical limitations of the released dataset given the low production cross-section of the rare processes, where the variations between data and MC prediction are attributed to sizeable statistical fluctuations.

-- **three SM Higgs boson** analyses with a selection of events in the $H \rightarrow WW$, $H \rightarrow ZZ$ and $H \rightarrow \gamma \gamma$ decay channels, which serve as examples to implement simplified analyses in different final-state scenarios and "re-discover" the production of the SM Higgs boson.
+- **three SM Higgs boson** analyses with a selection of events in the H → WW, H → ZZ and H → yy decay channels, which serve as examples to implement simplified analyses in different final-state scenarios and "re-discover" the production of the SM Higgs boson.

 - **two BSM physics** analyses searching for new hypothetical particles: one implementing the selection criteria of a search for direct production of superpartners of SM leptons, and the second one implementing the selection criteria of a search for new heavy particles that decay into top-quark pairs, provided to implement a simplified analysis for searching for new physics using different physics objects.